jxsl13/ocrmypdf-watchdog/README.md

 ## What currently works

-*Write* and *Create* events trigger the new file in the `in` directory to be checked for their file type.
+*Create* and events trigger the new file in the `in` directory to be checked for their file type.
 Only proper PDF files are actually OCR'ed and then put into the target `out` directory.